-Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day And Blew Up Twitter
+Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day, Blows Up Twitter

 Future Shouts Out His Baby Mamas For Mothers Day

-Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day And Blew Up Twitter
+Future Mentions Fifty-Eleven Of His Baby Mamas On Mother’s Day, Blows Up Twitter

 Future fans know he has a handful of women to thank for raising his children and to their delight, he showed public adoration for…most of them yesterday.
 The 36-year-old sent out several tweets thanking the mothers of his children: India, Ciara, Brittni, and Joie to name a few.